-The automated parking enforcement service system is comprised of on-site subsystems and the center subsystem.
-Specific components may vary depending on equipment specifications and enforcement methods.
+The automated parking enforcement service system is composed of on-site subsystems and the center subsystem.
+Specific components may vary depending on the equipment specifications and methods of enforcement.
 However, a typical system composition is as indicated in Figure 1 below.
 Figure 2 shows Seoul's parking enforcement system.